 When you play more than one type of poker game in one sitting, it is called a mixed game.
 The most commonly played mixed game is H.O.R.S.E, which consists of: Texas Hold'em, Omaha Hi/Lo, Seven Card Stud (low hand wins), Seven Card Stud (high hand wins), and Seven Card Stud (hi/low split).

 On top of the four main categories, each poker game mode can be differentiated by the scoring of the game as well.
 While most poker games are played with a high hand winning the round, there can also be a low hand winner and a high/low split.
 Each version is clearly established at the start of every poker game.
-Below is an image showing the best poker hands (high hand), with the low hand scoring just being the reverse order.

 A high hand is the most common way to score a poker game.
 The best poker hand wins the round.